AWF Blog

 Officially Styrofoam™ Brand Extruded Polystyrene Foam Insulation, No wonder it’s commonly known as Blue Board

-- Blue Board is an Extruded Polystyrene (XPS), its blue color is a trademark of the Dow Chemical Company.
+1. Originally developed by Dow Chemical, Blue Board is an Extruded Polystyrene (XPS), its blue color is a trademark of DuPont (DuPont de Nemours, Inc.).
 Other manufacturers make similar products but in other colors.
 Officially this product is trademarked as Styrofoam™ however Styrofoam has come to be used with a much larger range of expanded foam and extruded foam products.
 Somehow getting your coffee in an “expanded polystyrene” cup seems a bit wordy.

-- Dow Styrofoam™ can be used below grade and Dow has specific products to channel water away from foundation walls.
+3. DuPont Styrofoam™ can be used below grade and DuPont has specific products to channel water away from foundation walls.

 Downsides?

-- Most XPS has been said to be unfriendly to the environment due to the chemicals used in manufacture.
-Dow’s XPS products (Blue Board) are hydrochlorofluorcarbon free with zero ozone-depletion potential.
+2. Most XPS has been said to be unfriendly to the environment due to the chemicals used in manufacture.
+DuPont’s XPS products (Blue Board) are hydrochlorofluorcarbon free with zero ozone-depletion potential.

 Thermax™